The 5 Most Common Weight Loss Challenges and How to Beat ThemArticle posted in: Lifestyle

 Solution: Reinvent Your Weight Loss Routine

 If you have given up because you stopped seeing results, you need to give your routine a jump-start.
 You need to decrease your calorie intake and increase your physical fitness because as Mayo Clinic asserts “using the same approach that worked initially may maintain your weight loss, but it won’t lead to more weight loss.”
 We know it’s easier said than done.
-But if you can try cutting out just 200 more calories from your diet, you will start seeing new results.
+But if you can try cutting out just 200 more calories from your diet plan, you will start seeing new results.

 You can also try mixing up your workouts to avoid boredom.
 If you’re a slave to cardio, try adding in some resistance training.
 Increasing your muscle mass will help your body torch more calories.
 (Not sold on the weight lifting?
 Check out these 10 other reasons to start lifting weights.)